Cloudneeti/Cloudneeti_SaaS_Docs/docs/onboardingGuide/office365Subscription.md

 ### Advanced security configuration

-The advanced security policy data collector enables the following 19 policies as available in the Center for Internet Security (CIS) Microsoft 365 benchmark (Reference [here](https://www.cloudneeti.com/2019/01/assure-microsoft-365-security-and-compliance-with-cloudneeti/)).
+The advanced security policy data collector enables the following 43 policies as available in the Center for Internet Security (CIS) Microsoft 365 benchmark (Reference [here](https://www.cloudneeti.com/2019/01/assure-microsoft-365-security-and-compliance-with-cloudneeti/)).

+Advanced security configuration done using Office 365 App Password will not enable 19 policies of category M365 - Identity listed in below table.

 | **Control No** | **Policy Title**                                                                                                                                                    | **Category**                     |
 |---------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------|